 Capturing Columbia’s Cinema Century – Going to the movies used to be for more than Friday and Saturday nights.
 The buildings were also more than movie houses or theatres: they were movie palaces.
 At one time, during the 1930s, Columbia boasted three such movie palaces on Ninth Street, offering a total of 3,500 seats in a town of roughly people 15,000 people.
 But those were the days before cars, radio, and television.
 Today, Columbia features 4,227 movie theatre seats and a population of 100,000.
 A look at the movie theatre industry in Columbia then and now.

-Notable Properties: Historic Renovation Boosts Community Commerce – What if historic renovation made economic sense?
+Notable Properties: Historic Renovation Boosts Community Commerce — What if historic renovation made economic sense?
 Many say it does including Richard King, who operates The Blue Note, a thriving live music venue housed in the first building named to the Notable Properties List by the Columbia Historic Preservation Commission.
+The article can also be viewed on the Columbia Business Times website.

 Housing a Legacy: Renewed interest in John William “Blind” Boone and ragtime musician – J.W.
 “Blind” Boone, a child of a former slave who lived from 1864-1927, toured throughout the country during his life, introducing spirituals — and ragtime — to the concert stage.
 Today, his home at 10 N. Fourth Street is on the National Register of Historic Places and under renovation.